bqi7/Scheme-Interpreter/README.md

 # Scheme-Interpreter
-An interpreter for a subset of the Scheme language using Python
+•	Programmed an interpreter for a subset of the Scheme language using Python

+•	Interpreter supports call expressions and special forms (i.e. define, define-macro, cond, let, begin, lambda, mu)